Mary McArdle: Special Adviser appointment

 Following outrage at her appointment in 2011, McArdle expressed remorse for the murder of Travers, calling it "a tragic mistake".

 McArdle's statement was rebutted by Mary Travers' sister, Ann, who stated:

 "Mistake?
 Mistake?
 My sister was murdered.
 There were two gunmen, one standing over my dad shooting him and one who shot my sister in the back and attempted to murder my mother but the bullets jammed in the gun.
 The fact that she [McArdle] calls my sister's murder a mistake, well, that day two gunmen went with two guns, so if they were just planning to kill my dad, why did they go out with two guns.
 They knew my dad wasn't armed.
 After 27 years I'd have thought I'd be able to speak about my sister's murder factually and without grief but when I heard of Mary McArdle's appointment last Thursday it did something to me which I just have not been able to contain the grief it brought back.
 Rather than Mary McArdle and Sinn Féin saying her death was a mistake, what they should be saying is Mary Travers' murder is an embarrassment which has come back to haunt them."

 Aftermath

 In March 2012, Sinn Féin stated that McArdle had been moved from the post of special adviser to the Culture Minister to another post in the Party.
 She was replaced by Jarlath Kearney, a former journalist, who had previously worked as a Sinn Féin policy adviser.
 A Sinn Féin spokesperson said it was part of normal party policy to rotate staff.

+In 2026, as director of the Falls Road Women's Centre, McArdle was photographed alongside President Catherine Connolly.
+Mary Travers' sister, Ann, was critical of what she described as a "normalisation" of the violence experienced during the Troubles and called on President Connolly to encourage McArdle to meet with the Travers family and to cooperate with the Historical Enquiries Team.
+She claimed that McArdle knows who killed her sister and could help bring her justice.